OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 #### **Organization:**

 * Use daily, weekly, and monthly task lists
-* Use calendar with automated reminders to highlight meetings and deadlines
+* Use a calendar with automated reminders to highlight meetings and deadlines
-* Use electronic organizers, mobile devices, and / or apps
+* Use electronic organizers, mobile devices, and/or apps
 * Divide large assignments into smaller tasks and goals
-* Use a color coding scheme to prioritize tasks
+* Use a color-coding scheme to prioritize tasks
 * Hire a job coach or a professional organizer
-* Assign a mentor to assist employee
+* Assign a mentor to assist the employee

-#### **Time Management / Completing Tasks:**
+#### **Time Management/Completing Tasks:**

-* Make daily TO-DO lists and check items off as they are completed
+* Make daily to-do lists and check items off as they are completed
 * Provide organizational tools such as electronic schedulers, recorders, software organizers, calendars, watches, and apps
 * Divide large assignments into smaller tasks and steps
 * Schedule weekly meetings with supervisor, manager, or mentor to determine if goals are being met
 * Remind employee of important deadlines
-* Assign a mentor to assist with determining goals, providing daily guidelines, reminding of important deadlines
+* Assign a mentor to assist with determining goals, providing daily guidelines, and giving reminders for important deadlines
 * Consider providing training on time management

-#### **Stress / Emotions:**
+#### **Stress/Emotions:**

 * Encourage use of stress management techniques to deal with frustration
 * Allow the presence of a support animal